vitroid/GenIce/temp_README.md

 # How to contribute

-GenIce is served at the GitHub (%%url%%) as an open source software since 2015.
+GenIce is served at the GitHub ({{url}}) as an open source software since 2015.
 Feedbacks, proposals for improvements and extensions, and bug fixes are sincerely appreciated.
 Developers and test users are also welcome.
 Please let us know if there are ices that have been published but is not in GenIce.